AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

     ![Collections Import](../assets/data-generator/images/authentication.png)

 1. Review the environment variables, and you can notice that the `JWT_TOKEN` and `ACCESS_TOKEN` are now populated.
+1. In the `luma-data` folder, open all of the `json` files in a text editor and replace all instances of `_techmarketingdemos` with your own tenant id, preceded by an underscore.

 1. Open the `Luma-Loyalty-Data` collection and click **Run** on the overview tab to start a Collection Runner.

     ![Collections Import](../assets/data-generator/images/loyalty.png)